Life · Opinion

 Not for the hygiene issues.
 Not for the fact that something is out-of-place.
 It’s the fact that shoes are on the table…and that’s BAD LUCK.

 Yes.
-I am one of those women who, despite being an intelligent, (mostly) together person, despite my deep faith in science and fact and reason, is ridiculously superstitious.
+I am one of those women who, despite being an intelligent, (mostly) together person, despite my deep faith in science and fact and reason, is ridiculously ruled by superstition.

 The shoe thing isn’t even one of my original superstitions, that was inherited from my Husband’s side of the family.
 No, mine are too numerous to list, but I’ll name a few: